phetsims/phet-info/deployment-info/chipper-1.0.md

 * **RC_FIRST**:
     + **PHET_IO:**: Add `-phetio` to the end of the branch name.
     + Create a branch with MAJOR.MINOR matching the sim to be published, such as 1.2.
 For instance: `git checkout -b 1.2`
     + Update the version id in package.json for main.
-Master should be set up for what would be the _next_ release branch name.
+Main should be set up for what would be the _next_ release branch name.
 So if you just created release branch 1.3, then the version should be "1.4.0-dev.0" in main.
 (Note the "0" for the dev number, so that `grunt bump-version` works properly.)
 * **RC_SUBSEQUENT | PRODUCTION**:
     + Checkout the branch with MAJOR.MINOR (**PHET_IO** branches will end with `-phetio`).
 If a branch does not exist for your